7 Graphic Design Principles That Instantly Improve Your Brand Visuals

 Professional designers typically limit designs to two or three font families to maintain consistency.

-If you're looking for high-quality fonts for branding projects, many designers use resources like:
+If you're looking for high-quality fonts for branding projects, many designers use resources like the ones available both for sale and for free on Heritage Type Co

 7. Color Psychology: Influencing Emotion Through Design